nixelone/Comparing-Neuroevolution-Algorithms/README.md

 ![example image](./images/example-image.png)

 ## Requirements
-To install all needed prerequisites, all you have to do is run `pip install -r requirements.txt`
+To install all Python libraries, all you have to do is run `pip install -r requirements.txt`.
+If you run into ERROR: Failed building wheel for box2d-py, make sure you have [SWIG](https://www.swig.org/download.html) installed.

 ## How to use the program
-To learn how to use the program, refer to the [User's documentation](./docs/user.md)
+To learn how to use the program, refer to the [User's documentation](./docs/user.md).

 ## How to edit the program
-To learn how the program is structured, refer to the [Programmer's documentation](./docs/programmer.md)
+To learn how the program is structured, refer to the [Programmer's documentation](./docs/programmer.md).

 ### Author
 Marko Hlavatý